 Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editors, Rod Freeman and Sarah-Jane Dobson of Cooley LLP, for their assistance with this volume.
+We also extend special thanks to the contributing editors, Rod Freeman, William O'Connor and Matt Howsare of Cooley LLP, for their continued assistance with this volume.

-London September 2020
+London September 2021

-Reproduced with permission from Law Business Research Ltd This article was first published in November 2020 For further information please contact editorial@gettingthedealthrough.com
+Reproduced with permission from Law Business Research Ltd This article was first published in September 2021 For further information please contact editorial@gettingthedealthrough.com